Skip to main content

 • ✅ Reduce manual data import work

-• ✅ Unified data source supporting cross-system analysis
+• ✅ Unified data source for cross-system analytics

-Problem: In a microservices architecture, multiple services need to access unified data from Lovrabet, but you don't want each service to directly interface with the OpenAPI.
+Problem: In a microservices architecture, multiple services need to access Lovrabet's unified data, but you don't want each service to integrate with OpenAPI directly.

 Using OpenSDK: